Editorial, ethical, and donor policies

 • Accepting financial support does not mean we endorse our donors, their products, services or opinions.

 • The majority of donor contributions to the GRC are from identified individual donors and foundations.
-If, however, an anonymous donation over $1,000 is made, the contribution will only be accepted once a review of any potential conflict of interest is conducted.
-We will not accept any donations from sources who could present a conflict of interest with our work or compromise our editorial independence.
+If, however, an anonymous donation is made, the donor must adhere to UBC’s fundraising policies.

 • If, under certain circumstances (such as in-kind donations), an individual donor or organization is also involved in the process of our work, we commit to clearly and fully disclosing the relationship.